Roueple/wuwa-fanfic/chapters/Chapter-02-The-Silver-Haired-Girl.md

 "Really?
 There's an old piano in the hall.
 It's not in great condition, but it still works.
 Want to try playing together?"

-That's how I discovered my reincarnation had come with skill transfers.
+That's how I discovered that remembering my past life meant I could still play piano.

 The piano was indeed old, probably salvaged from some larger settlement and hauled here by optimistic villagers who thought culture was worth the transport costs.
 Half the keys stuck, and it was perpetually out of tune, but when I sat down and let my fingers find the keys, muscle memory took over.

-I started with something simple—a melody I half-remembered from my previous life, probably from a movie soundtrack.
+I started with Canon in D—the familiar progression flowing from my fingers as if I'd played it yesterday.
 But as Phrolova joined in with her violin, something magical happened.

 The glow around her intensified, spreading outward to encompass both of us.
 Her violin soared over my piano accompaniment, and together we created something that made the air itself seem to sing.
 The music became more than the sum of its parts, harmonies appearing that neither of us had planned.